Operators and Helm

 | Grafana Operator | Dashboards | For visualizing telemetry |

-The first three are the load-bearing ones for AI clusters.
+The load-bearing trio is a GPU Operator + the Network Operator + the SR-IOV Operator.
 Without them, you'd be managing drivers and CNI configs by hand on hundreds of nodes — error-prone, slow, and a source of constant production debugging.

 Helm — the package manager